Nicole Letourneau: Research and writing

 For APrON, funding has been obtained to follow the sample until children are 12 years old ($1.9 million from ACHF).
 For a subsample (n=225/2200), called the Fetal Programming Cohort, Letourneau is Co-Principal Investigator and co-founder and has helped attain additional funding for more in-depth data collection on parental caregiving quality (videotaped lab visits at 6, 18 and 48 months of age), infant HPA-axis function (lab visits at 3, 6 and 18 months of age), epigenetics and genetics (blood and buccal collection at 3 months of age) via funding from CIHR, PolicyWise, ACHF, NCE AllerGen, KidsBrainHealth/NCE Neurodevnet and an anonymous donor totaling nearly $1 million.
+In 2023, Dr. Letourneau attained Canadian Institutes of Health Research funding to study depression and resilience in APrON youth between 15 and 17 years of age.

 She has built on this success, with the VID-KIDS (Video-feedback interaction guidance for mothers with depression and their infants) study funded by CIHR (~$600,000), focused on supporting depressed mothers’ parent-infant relationship quality to promote infant mental health.
-With post-doctoral fellow Martha Hart, she also developed and tested the ATTACH (Attachment and Child Health) program, which was selected as a Frontiers of Innovation program by the Harvard Center on the Developing Child for its promise in addressing toxic stress impacts on children’s mental health.
-It received a CIHR-SPOR grant to scale and spread ATTACH™ across Canada.
+With post-doctoral fellow Martha Hart, she also developed and tested the ATTACH (Attachment and Child Health) program, which was selected as a Frontiers of Innovation program by the Harvard Center on the Developing Child for its promise in addressing toxic stress impacts on children's mental health.
+It received a CIHR-SPOR ($1 million) grant to scale and spread ATTACH™ across Canada.
 Letourneau and Hart launched the online training program for health care professionals to receive instruction in ATTACH™ in 2019.
+More than seven publications have arisen from this research demonstrating the effectiveness of ATTACH on parent-child relationships including attachment, children's behavior and development, sleep, and even immune outcomes.
+Recent research involves testing the delivery of ATTACH online, with another $1 million from CIHR.

 Letourneau has written over 211 peer-reviewed publications; authored the books, What Kind of Parent Am I?: Self-Surveys That Reveal the Impact of Toxic Stress and More, Scientific Parenting: What Science reveals about Parental Impact, and Parenting and Child Development: Issues and Answers, has contributed to more than 20 books on parenting and childcare.